 1️⃣ Be learner driven

 When it comes to learning, we all know that the learner should be in the driver’s seat.
 One important aspect is to use questions rather than answers.
-It is much more powerful to ask the right questions, than to immediately share the answers.
+It is much more powerful to ask the right questions than to immediately share the answers.
 The best trainers do not necessarily share content, but rather questions.
 Questions stimulate participation and engagement and that’s how you put the learners back into the driver’s seat.

-If you want to foster engagement in your workshops, have people participating and follow up on assignments, for example, you can also make them part of the content creation.
-A great activity is for example to do a Treasure Hunt, where participants in small groups or individually search for the treasure by answering questions: e.g. search through a webpage, a document, a book and look for the content themselves, and bring all the information to the live session to discuss them again.
+If you want to foster engagement in your workshops, have people participate and follow up on assignments, for example, you can also make them part of the content creation.
+A great activity is for example to do a Treasure Hunt, where participants in small groups or individually search for the treasure by answering questions: e.g. search through a webpage, a document, or a book and look for the content themselves, and bring all the information to the live session to discuss them again.
 But, a treasure hunt only works if you make it meaningful and relevant for the learners.

 2️⃣ Design for Self Directed Learning & Business needs

-3️⃣ Create engagement & Interaction
+3️⃣ Create Engagement & Interaction

 When people sign up for a course of their own choice, there’s a lot more engagement during the learning journey.
 And when people really see what is being offered to them, it has a significant impact on their performance at their job.
 Make sure they see the value of it in advance.
 Still, whether it’s an online meeting, a presentation via webinar, or live online training, engagement is the main question on everyone’s mind: Will it be worth my time to attend, or will it be an opportunity to check emails instead?
 Interaction is the answer to successful engagement, and using the features of the platform is the key to interaction (chat, whiteboard, annotation, polling, non-verbal reactions, etc…).
 However, the features alone do not engage the participants.
 It is what you choose to do with those features that will make the difference in your next virtual training, webinar, or meeting.
-Read here about How can we create interaction with breakout rooms in our virtual live sessions?

 Think out of the box you are comfortable in, and go further on the opportunities that are out there.
 See what has changed and collaborate with others, there are a lot of resources available on how to teach and get the learners involved that will help your learning journey to be successful.